Thurston County’s Voluntary Stewardship Plan (VSP) was approved by the Washington State Conservation Commission on April 26, 2017.

 As a non-regulatory organization that works directly with landowners and agricultural operations, Thurston Conservation District has a unique role to play in bringing the VSP to our county’s residents.
 We served as a technical resource in the planning process, and are designated as a technical service provider for the adopted VSP plan.
 This means that the District will work with the agricultural community to develop VSP plans, specific to each operation.

-For more information please visit the Thurston County Resource Stewardship Department at the link provided below.
+For more information please visit the Thurston County Resource Stewardship Department.